arnavktis/Alien-buster/README.md

    - Engage in battles with other spacecraft by avoiding their attacks and firing back.

 ## Credits
-- This game was developed by [Your Name] as a project for [Course/Event Name].
+- This game was developed by Arnav Khanna as a project for Myself.
-- Special thanks to [Contributor Names] for their valuable contributions.

-## License
-This project is licensed under the [License Name].
-See the [LICENSE](LICENSE) file for details.

 ## Feedback
-We welcome your feedback and suggestions to improve this game.
+I welcome your feedback and suggestions to improve this game.
 Feel free to submit issues or pull requests.

 Enjoy the game and defend your planet from the alien invasion!